tohcheryl/main/collated/test/samzx.md

     private static final String USER_NOT_ALLERGIC = "peanut";
     private static final String MESSAGE_SHOULD_AVOID_ALLERGIC =
             "Food selector should have avoided a food the user is allergic to!";
-    private static final String MESSAGE_SHOULD_SELECT_NOT_ALLERGIC =
-            "Food selector should have selected a food the user is not allergic to!";
     private Model model = new ModelManager(getTypicalAddressBook(), new UserPrefs());
     private UserProfile validUser = new UserProfile(
             new Name(USER_NAME),